Singularity resolution from polymer quantum matter: s:12 Discussion

 \section{\lbel{s:12}Discussion}

-In this paper we investigated the quantum dynamics of the isotropic and flat FLRW universe of infinite extent and sourced by a minimally coupled massless scalar field.
-Our focus was on the modifications to the dynamics following from the polymeric nature of the matter and in particular the issue of the singularity resolution.
-To single out these effects we implemented one of two possible loop quantization schemes of the scalar field.
-This scheme is the analog of the one used so far in LQC to quantize the geometry degrees of freedom.
-Unlike in the most previous works in LQC, instead of implementing the Dirac program to solve the Hamiltonian constraint, we performed a complete deparametrization of the system by choosing a scale factor dependent time variable.
+In this paper we investigated the quantum dynamic of the isotropic and flat FLRW universe of infinite extent and sourced by a minimally coupled massless scalar field.
+Our focus was on the modifications to the dynamic following from the polymeric nature of the matter, and in particular on the issue of the singularity resolution.
+To identify these effects we implemented one of two possible loop quantization schemes of the scalar field.
+This scheme is the analog of the one used so far in LQC to quantize the geometry degrees of freedom. \tit{Unlike} in the most of the existing works in LQC, instead of implementing the Dirac program to solve the Hamiltonian constraint, we performed a complete deparametrization of the system by choosing a time variable that depends on the scale factor.
 As a result, the physical evolution is described by a free Hamiltonian.
 The quantization of such a deparametrized system is implicitly equivalent to selecting the Schr\"odinger quantization for the geometry when applying the Dirac program.
 Therefore, the effects of the geometry discreteness are not featured in our model.
+Rather, the matter degrees of freedom are discreet.

 In the process of constructing the correct description of the quantum system we encountered several obstacles: